Registration Statement No. 333-162195

 Dated March 3, 2010

-The PowerShares DB 3x Italian Treasury Bond Futures Exchange Traded Notes (Symbol: ITLT) and the PowerShares DB Italian Treasury Bond Futures Exchange Traded Notes (Symbol: ITLY), (collectively, the "PowerShares DB BTP Futures ETNs," or the "ETNs") are the first exchange-traded products to provide investors with leveraged or unleveraged exposure to the U.S. dollar value of the returns of an Italian bond futures index.
+The PowerShares DB 3x Italian Treasury Bond Futures Exchange Traded Notes (Symbol: ITLT) and the PowerShares DB Italian Treasury Bond Futures Exchange Traded Notes (Symbol: ITLY), (collectively, the "PowerShares DB BTP Futures ETNs," or the "ETNs") provide investors with leveraged or unleveraged exposure to the U.S. dollar value of the returns of an Italian bond futures index.

 The PowerShares DB BTP Futures ETNs are based on the DB USD BTP Futures Index (the "BTP Futures Index"), which is intended to measure the performance of a long position in Euro-BTP Futures.